||Course Materials||Getting an "A"

 Students must officially enroll in the class through the COM Admissions Office in order to gain admission to the course website through the college's MyCOM portal.
 Consult the Admissions page on the COM website for information about how to officially enroll.

 When students officially enroll in the course, an account on the course website is automatically generated.
-Beginning on the first official day of the term, students can access the course website through their MyCOM student portal by clicking the Distance Education tab, then the Moodle icon, and then locating CHEM 105 in the Course list.
+Beginning on the first official day of the term, students can access the course website through their MyCOM student portal by clicking the Moodle link listed under Applications, and then locating CHEM 105 in the 'My courses' list.

 All students officially enrolled in the course must access the course website by midnight Wednesday of the first official week of the semester, or your place in the class will be given to someone on the "Add" list.
 If you are unable to access the course website, you must email the instructor at firstname.lastname@example.org before this deadline.